-As Chair of the charity, Jonathan is leading Dimbleby Cancer Care’s 50/50/50 event on Friday 5 June – a 50km walk through London during the night that aims to raise £50,000.
+Stella Stothart and Colette Charsley, who have named their team the ‘Dittisham Divas’,will be joining broadcaster Jonathan Dimbleby and a host of other walkers to take part in Dimbleby Cancer Care’s 50/50/50 event on Friday 5 June – a 50km walk through London during the night that aims to raise £50,000.

 Dimbleby Cancer Care was set up in 1966 in memory of broadcaster Richard Dimbleby and is based at Guy’s and St Thomas’ hospitals in London.
 It gives practical and psychological support to people living with cancer and to their families and carers.

+The event is an endurance challenge in celebration of the charity founded in honour of Jonathan’s father, Richard, who died 50 years ago this year.
 Starting in the evening, the walk’s route takes in famous London landmarks including Trafalgar Square, Buckingham Palace, the British Museum, the Tower of London, Canary Wharf and Greenwich.
-The event, which is sponsored by Leon, starts at St Thomas’ hospital and finishes at Guy’s hospital, the two hospitals where the charity provides its services.
+The event, which is sponsored by Leon, starts at St Thomas’ and finishes at Guy’s, the two hospitals where the charity provides its services.